novikofff2001/novikofff2001/README.md

 ### Hi there, I'm Nikita 👋

 I am Software and System engineer.
-I am interested in developing drivers for different
+I am interested in developing drivers for different hardware, ex.
+Raspberry Pi modules.
+Now I am currently working on software projects as a freelancer.

 There is my stack (click on icons and my projects written in this language will open):